ProfessorManhattan/docs-packer/contributing/philosophy.md

 ## Philosophy

 We created these images because the desktop versions of VagrantUp boxes are sparse.
 During development it's useful to be able to navigate through an operating system using a GUI.
-The GUI should be:
+The VM images should be:

 * Minimal and include no bloatware
 * Small in size so people can download/provision their VM quicker